 As much as it is good for tourists and students and worker-bees, it is also super helpful for those who need to go to the Kroger to pick up some groceries.
 Again, my eyes were opened on how many people actually shop at the downtown location and don’t drive to get there.
 Thanks COTA!

-I also went to the International Auto Show on Saturday, to get information on Electric Vehicles and Plug-In Hybrids… more to come in a future blog.
+I also went to the International Auto Show on Saturday, to get information on Electric Vehicles and Plug-In Hybrids and leasing cars … more to come in a future blog.
 But here’s the key takeaway for me — 2019 is a Transition Year… unless you’re Toyota or Honda (already well-established in the EV/Hybrid market), I didn’t hear a lot of good things from anyone else YET —

 Here’s generally how the conversation went — “I’m looking for information on Electric Vehicles or Plug-In Hybrids.”
 “Sorry, we don’t have any of those models here yet — later in 2019 (Subaru Crosstrek Plug in Hybrid– seriously, what took you SO LONG??), or “NO — Ohio isn’t a ZERO Emission State — we’re focusing on Western states and CA — (HYUNDAI KONA ELECTRIC CUV, range 238 miles — I CAN’T WAIT FOR YOU!!) .
 Chevy BOLT was cute — No Teslas at the show, but I hear they’re coming out with a Model Y CUV soon.
 Jeep/Ram?
 HAHA they almost laughed at me when I asked about hybrids.
 Nissan Leaf — they are coming out with a larger battery for longer range to compete against newcomers.
 Ford — we have nothing yet — 2020 will be a big year… ??
 Eye-roll please.